Quantum-Accelerators/quacc/docs/dev/recipes/jobs.md

 A schema is a dictionary containing tabulated input and output properties from a calculation.

-All available schemas are stored in `quacc.schemas`, and type-hints associated with the outputs are stored in `quacc.schemas._aliases`.
+All available schemas are stored in `quacc.schemas`, and type-hints associated with the outputs are stored in `quacc.types`.

 All schemas create quacc-compatible dictionaries from a given calculation and also will automatically store results in the user's database, if one is specified in the global settings.